-Setting LogDirectory will instruct the component to log the details of each transmission to unique files in the specified directory.
-For each request processed, the class will log the complete text of the outgoing request and the incoming response.
+Setting LogDirectory will instruct the adapter to log the details of each transmission to unique files in the specified directory.
+For each request processed, the adapter will log the original EDI data, the complete text of the outgoing request and the incoming response.

-The class will write multiple log file for each transmission, with separate extensions for each type of data:
+The adapter will write multiple log file for each transmission, with separate extensions for each type of data:

 |Status (.log)||Contains information on applied security options and pass/fail status of transmission|

 |Request (.req)||Contains the outgoing request, after security options have been applied|

 |Payload (.dat)||Contains log of unsecured payload prior to transmission|

 |AS1 Message (.as3)||Raw AS3 messages created or downloaded by the adapter.|